 • Develop and maintain a comprehensive knowledge of member benefits for each product; understand, implement, and support the Evidence of Coverage, and follow organization policies as they relate to member benefits.

 • Provide information to members and providers regarding plan benefits, services and resources.
 Help facilitate the appropriate care on behalf of, and in conjunction with, the member.

 • Collaborate with multidisciplinary staff to bring perspective based on discipline and experience.

 • Provide back-up coverage for other care coordinators as assigned.

-• Must have reliable transportation to travel throughout Minnesota in Hennepin and Ramsey counties.
+• Must have reliable transportation to travel throughout designated counties in Minnesota.

 • Other projects and duties as assigned.